 The LSAT wins again.
 The LSAT tests you with longer, denser, and more difficult questions; a greater variety of question types such as parallel reasoning and parallel flaw; and gives you less time per question.
 If you are not so hot at Logical Reasoning/Critical Reasoning the LSAT will be a very tough test for you as this section is worth a hefty half of the final result.
 Again, for MBA hopefuls looking for GMAT verbal perfection the LSAT Logical Reasoning/Critical Reasoning is excellent practice.
-The GMAT student featured in this debrief, a GMAT tutor resigns, thrived on LSAT practice.
+The GMAT student featured in this debrief, a GMAT tutor resigns, thrived on this super tough LSAT practice.

 LSAT Logic Games (Analytical Reasoning) vs. GMAT Quant

 I’m taking a bit of a leap here and comparing the LSAT Analytical Reasoning (games) to the GMAT Quant.
 Why not right?

 The LSAT has 4 logic games serving up 25 questions to be solved in 35 minutes.
 These range from relatively simple ordering puzzles to obscure spatial arrangement.
 Some consider the games the easiest part of the LSAT.
 Others find them extremely difficult.

 On the other hand the GMAT Quant is broken down into two question types: the familiar multiple choice problem solving and the GMAT only specialty Data Sufficiency.
 You have 62 minutes for 31 questions.

 You need to know a fair amount of content to succeed on the GMAT Quant.
-Most of the content is relatively basic math from your early teenage years but still there’s a bunch of stuff that you will need to memorize.
-Beyond that, the GMAT is always inventing new ways of presenting the material.
+That said, most that is relatively basic math from your early teenage years.
+Though the underlying content isn't the challenging part.
+The GMAT is always inventing new ways of presenting the material.
 So even though you have memorized formulas you may have a tough time identifying where and how to apply them.

 GMAT Sentence Correction